-Letter from our Principal
+Letter from the Principal

-Dear Prospective Parents and Students.
+Dear Prospective Parents and Students,

 My second goal would be to develop life-long learners, as is highlighted in our Mission and Statement of Values.
-Education should be about the students learning to love, appreciate, experience and enjoy the world, whether it’s through math, or language arts, or any other subject, or all of them.
+Education should be about the students learning to love, appreciate, experience and enjoy the world, whether it’s through math, or language arts, or any other subject…or all of them.
 Education is about the experience of “learning how to learn” and then how to utilize what was learned to have a life that is richer and more diverse than it would be without that education.